coinop-logan/coinfight/pre-hackathon-work.md

 * Combat
 * Full set of units - still need Factory, Fighter, and Turret
 * Blockchain deposits/withdrawals
+* Any kind of menu or UX other than a few hard-coded click commands for testing the above

 ## Completed during the hackathon